1999AZZAR/chaining-mcp-server/README.md

 ### Awesome Copilot Integration

-The server integrates with awesome-copilot to provide:
+The server integrates with the official awesome-copilot MCP server to provide:

-1. Access to curated development collections and instructions
+1. Real-time access to GitHub-hosted development instructions and prompts
-2. Expert guidance for various programming languages and frameworks
+2. Direct communication with the awesome-copilot repository via MCP protocol
-3. Best practices and development workflows
+3. Secure authentication using GitHub Personal Access Tokens
-4. Structured learning resources for different skill levels
+4. Live updates from the awesome-copilot community resources

 ### Project-Guardian Integration